I’m single and need to protect myself – what cover is right for me?

 Life insurance is probably the least relevant policy for a single person.
-Life cover is generally suitable if someone has dependants that need the security a lump sum, in the event of you passing away.
-Probably the only circumstances where life cover is suitable if you are single would be to pay off a mortgage or to leave a lump sum for someone specific in the event of your death, but even in these circumstances it would probably be worth you taking some advice.
+A life insurance policy is usually beneficial if you have dependents who require the security of a lump sum if you pass away.
+Probably the only circumstances where life cover is suitable if you are single would be to pay off a mortgage or to leave a lump sum for someone specific in the event of your death, but even in these circumstances, it would probably be worth you taking some advice.

 Susan is a 33 year old Marketing Manager.
 She’s single, a non-smoker and currently rents her property.
 She’s concerned about putting a policy in place which would provide her an income if she couldn’t work, because of an illness or as the result of an accident.
 She earns £29,000 a year and her employer provides 1 month’s sick pay.

 If she were to choose a comprehensive Income Protection policy, this would pay a maximum monthly benefit of £1,450 a month after a waiting period of 4 weeks.
 The benefit would continue to pay out until she reaches the age of 65 or until she is able to return to work, for a monthly premium of £41.16.